 Pursuant to the Provisional Regulations for the Administration of Online Culture, an Online Game Import Approval must be obtained from the GAPP before a game is launched in China.
 The GAPP handles applications for such approval through its provincial branches.
 The local provincial bureau of the GAPP will review an application and forward it to the GAPP for approval within 20 days of its own decision, together with a preliminary approval document.
 These provisional regulations also require that imported online games be subject to content review and approval by the Ministry of Culture.
-On May 14, 2004, the Ministry of Culture issued the Notice Regarding the Strengthening of Online Game Products," under the Ministry of Culture, which will be responsible for the censorship of politically sensitive content in imported online games.
-This committee will also be responsible for censoring games that "threaten national security," "distort historical facts" or "infringe on third-party intellectual property rights."
+On May 14, 2004, the Ministry of Culture issued the Notice Regarding the Strengthening of Online Game Censorship.
+This notice mandates the establishment of a new committee, called the "Committee for the Censorship of the Content of Imported Game Products," under the Ministry of Culture, which will be responsible for the censorship of politically sensitive content in imported online games.
+This committee will also be responsible for censoring games that "threaten national security," "disturb social order," "distort historical facts" or "infringe on third-party intellectual property rights."